KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 GM notes:

-If NCO asks whether vehicles can pass, answer no through OP 2.

-If NCO asks whether foot access is possible, OP 2 may report that foot access may be possible along the sidewalk but is cluttered.

-If NCO does not ask follow-up questions, leave the access issue partially unresolved.
+If NCO does not report road blockage to GM, leave the access issue partially unresolved.

 ### 00:15 — Required NCO Simulation Net Status Broadcast